molds/molds/doc/README.txt

        set theory-directive as "PM3-D" or "AM1-D".

        "vdW_s6" is a scaling factor in the Grimme's van der Waals correction([G_2004]).
        The default value of the "vdW_s6" is 1.4.
+       For PM3-D and AM1-D, this "vdW_s6" is forced to be set as 1.4.

        "vdW_d" is a damping factor in the Grimme's van der Waals correction([G_2004]).
        The default value of the "vdW_d" is 23.0.
+       For PM3-D and AM1-D, this "vdW_s6" is forced to be set as 23.

        E.g.
          SCF